openretriever/retriever/README.md

     2. make commits to your branch
     3. push the branch to remote
     4. submit pull request on GitHub
-    5. ask people to review & get pass
+    5. ask for review & merge
-        1. (to decide more detail)

 ## Setup